 On April 12, the Salt Lake Tribune reported that Utah-based ARUP Laboratories had started testing people in Utah for SARS-CoV-2 antibodies.
 Antibody tests help show who has ever been exposed to the virus, even if they have recovered or were never sick.

 On Sunday, March 21, Utah Senator Mitt Romney was ordered to self-quarantine due to contact with Senator Rand Paul (R-KY), who has tested positive for coronavirus.
 He was cleared from quarantine on Wednesday (March 25), after testing negative for the virus, according to The Salt Lake Tribune.

 On Wednesday, March 18, Rep. Ben McAdams (D-Utah) reported that he has tested positive for the new coronavirus, making him the second member of Congress to test positive.
 He was hospitalized on Sunday, March 22, and was released on Saturday, March 28.
-On Friday, March 20, a Salt Lake City councilman, Darin Mano, said he had also tested positive, according to the Salt Lake City Tribune.
-Utah Senator Luz Escamilla also announced on Sunday (March 22) that she had tested positive for the virus.
+On April 10, McAdams said he was participating in a clinical trial to see if the antibodies in his blood could help treat other coronavirus patients, the Salt Lake City Tribune reported.

 Coronavirus science and news